 If you register after the due date, you must complete one of the above items immediately in order to remain registered.

-The last payment date for the NelNet payment plan is April 5, 2018.
+The last payment date for the NelNet payment plan for Fall is November 5, 2018.
 If you have not paid your balance in full by this date, you will be assessed a $50 late fee.

 Students with Outstanding Balances

 Transcripts will not be issued to students with outstanding balances.
 Also, your account must be paid in full to register for subsequent semesters.

 Students with delinquent accounts will not be allowed to register for classes, receive a transcript, or diploma.
 Students with outstanding obligations at the end of the semester will be referred to an outside collection agency.